U.S. military rescues American citizen held hostage in Nigeria

-U.S. special forces on Saturday carried out a daring raid in Nigeria to rescue Philip Walton, a 27-year-old American citizen taken hostage by armed gunmen earlier this week, Pentagon officials said.
+U.S. special forces on Saturday carried out a daring raid in Nigeria to rescue Philipe Walton, a 27-year-old American citizen taken hostage by armed gunmen earlier this week, Pentagon officials said.

 Mr. Walton and his family live on a Niger farm near the border with Nigeria.
 He was reportedly being held for ransom after his abduction Oct.
 26.